Ramsey Muir Withers: Military career

 Born in Scarborough, Ontario, to Scottish immigrant parents, Withers spent 35 years in uniform, serving in the Korean War and in command and staff positions throughout Canada and overseas.
 General Ramsey Withers served 35 years in the Regular Force and six years in the Militia.
 His reserve service was as Honorary Lieutenant-Colonel of the Governor-General's Foot Guards.
 Withers was a professional engineer and a Fellow of Georgian College, holding earned degrees from the Royal Military College of Canada (student # 2951) and Queen's University.
 He was a graduate of the Canadian Army Staff College and Britain's Joint Services Staff College.

 On graduation from the Royal Military College of Canada in 1952, his first posting was to 1 R 22eR in Korea.
 He was commissioned as a lieutenant in the Royal Canadian Corps of Signals.
 His first appointment as a general officer was in 1970 as the founding Commander of Canadian Forces Northern Region, with headquarters in Yellowknife, Northwest Territories.
 He commanded Canadian Forces Europe, in the rank of major-general.
 In 1977 on promotion to lieutenant-general, he returned to Canada as Vice Chief of the Defence Staff.
 In 1980, on promotion to general, he was appointed Canada's sixth Chief of Defence Staff (CDS) and Principal Commander of the Order of Military Merit.
 He retired in 1983.
 He was appointed Deputy Minister of Transport Canada 1983 until 1988, and served under Ministers Pépin, Axworthy, Mazankowski and Crosbie.
-During which time he was awarded the Commissioner's Award of the Northwest Territories and the Outstanding Achievement Award of the Public Service of Canada.
+During which time he was awarded the Commissioner's Award of the Northwest Territories in 1973 and the Outstanding Achievement Award of the Public Service of Canada.

 He retired from the Public Service in 1988.

 Personal life

 He married Alison Saunders in 1954.
 She died on 19 October 2011.
-They are both survived by their son, twin daughters and eleven grandchildren.
+They were survived by their son, twin daughters, and six grandchildren.